 A strong caveat is in order here.
 Annual food crops, especially root crops such as taro, cannot be grown sustainable on steeply inclined fields due to the danger of erosion.
 Accordingly, there is a natural limit to the extent to which production can be expanded in that there is a limit to the amount of land that is flat enough to support annual cropping of this type.
-It is not unreasonable, however, to expect that in the long run, cocoa and other tree or perennial crops will be grown on all land too steep for annual crops, and that these food crops will predominate in less inclined areas.
+It is not unreasonable, however, to expect that in the long run, cocoa or other perennial crops will be grown on all land too steep for annual crops, and that food crops will predominate in flatter areas.

 In the longer run, exploitation of niche markets for crops such as pepper, flowers or aromatics has substantial potential to generate exports.
-This effort would be dependent on research and extension efforts, but even a small niche market in Europe or North America could prove to be a substantial growth opportunity for São Tomé e Príncipe.
+This effort would be dependent on research and extension efforts, but even a small niche market in Europe or North America could prove to be a substantial growth opportunity for Sm TomJe PrRcipe.
 Even more important than production issues for these crops is the ability to market them successfully to destination countries.
-São Tomé e Príncipe is capable of producing a wide range of crops - what is key is that decisions focus on a well researched and reliable marketing opportunity.
-At the moment, there has been some success in the area of aromatics, while peppers, introduced some years ago, are not spreading due to disease problems.
+Sm TomJe PrRcipe is capable of producing a wide range of crops - what is key is that decisions focus on a well researched and reliable marketing opportunity.